mugido/phenocam_rename/README.md

     * In linux, use the command `python3 gui_for_rename.py` to launch the application.
         * *note you must run the command from within the folder containing the script or include the path in the command. i.e. `python3            ~/path_to_file/gui_for_rename.py`*

-2. Select the folder containing the photos, the location of the phenocam, and the scheme. *Choose the "scheme" that corresponds to your Operating System.*
+2. Select the folder containing the photos and the location of the phenocam.
+    * You should also see a button that says the name of your operating system.
+If it is blank, simply click the button and choose your OS.

 3. When all values have been assigned, click the "Confirm Settings" button; this will unlock the "Rename" button.